iamshadmirza/BlogsByShad/blogs/from-nothing-to-hashnode/index.md

 If you've read so far, you might have guessed that my life started changing since the point I wrote my first blog on Hashnode.
 It holds an important place in my career.
 I am really passionate about blogging and I encourage everyone to do it.
 In short, this is something that I believe every developer should do.

-The satisfaction you get from contributing to something that you yourself believe in is priceless.
-I love contributing at Hashnode's growth and feel fortunate to work with this amazing team.
+The satisfaction you get from contributing to something that you believe in is priceless.
+I love contributing to Hashnode's growth and feel fortunate to work with this amazing team.
 On this note, I think the Hashnode team deserves a separate section.

 ## Working at Hashnode

 Hashnode is fully remote so I get to work from my hometown, Varanasi.
 The team is supportive, approachable, and really fun.
 It hardly ever feels like work when you're having so much fun.
 When I joined Hashnode, I didn't have much experience on the web and still managed to work because I had people at my back supporting me.
 From PR reviews to testing, from pixel-perfect UI to elegant UX, I got to learn everything here.
-Hashnode groomed to reach where I am today.
+Hashnode groomed me to reach where I am today.
 Let me introduce you to the team at Hashnode:

 1. [Sandeep Panda](https://twitter.com/Sandeepg33k): He is CTO and a geek at heart.
 I would feel really proud if I can achieve his level of expertise someday.
 I learned how to ask better questions from Sandeep.
 Asking the right questions is half of solving the problem.
 Once you know what problems to solve, you can easily go ahead and break them into smaller chunks.
 2. [Syed Fazle Rahman](https://twitter.com/fazlerocks): He is CEO and CSS Wizard at Hashnode.
 If you love Hashnode UI, all the credit goes to Fazle.
 I'm still learning how to build better UX, the value of feedback, empathy and there is a lot to learn there.
-We ask him to sprinkle some pinch of magic when we build user interface.
+We ask him to sprinkle some pinch of magic when we build the user interface.
 3. [Vamsi Rao](https://twitter.com/VamsiRao7): Vamsi and I joined almost together.
 He is really good when it comes to prototyping a new feature.
 He loves experimenting.
 4. [Girish Patil](https://twitter.com/theevilhead): The oldest member of Hashnode, we call him Godly Girish sometimes.
 No matter how complicated a problem you throw at him, you can be sure that it will be solved.
 Problems are scared when they hear Girish is assigned to them.
 5. [Edidiong Asikpo](https://twitter.com/Didicodes): The ever-energetic Didi is Developer Advocate at Hashnode.
 It's such a pleasure to work alongside her.